OCA/project/project_task_default_stage/readme/DESCRIPTION.md

-This module restores the `case_default` fields to Project Tasks and project stage tab, removed in Odoo 9.0 and later.
+This module adds `case_default` fields to Project Tasks and project stage tab.